 The quotation above is in old English as used by William Shakespeare in his plays.
 In modern English today, we can translate this quotation as ‘Woman is the name of weakness’.

 Hamlet had uttered these words for his mother Gertrude for her sexual and psychological weakness.
 He considered it her weakness that after the death of her husband, she didn’t wait but married his brother-in-law Claudius.

 What irked Hamlet was the thought that by doing this his mother was proved to be unfaithful to his father.

-Hamlet has spoken this line in his first soliloquy in Act-1, Scene-2.
+Hamlet speaks this line in his first soliloquy in Act 1, Scene 2.

-‘Frailty, thy name is woman’ isn’t just a quotation used in the play; rather it holds a traditional view about women’s frailty.
-Historically, every philosopher and thinker considered women as a weak and inferior creature who has to be protected by men.
+‘Frailty, thy name is woman’ isn’t just a quotation used in the play; rather it holds a traditional view of women’s frailty.
+Historically, every philosopher and thinker considered women as weak and inferior creatures who have to be protected by men.

-But today, women are no more to be considered frail provided the achieved sense of equality, psychological, physical, and financial freedom.
+But today, women are no more to be considered frail provided they achieved a sense of equality and psychological, physical, and financial freedom.

 ‘Woman’ is also one of the main themes of Hamlet.
 The play itself depicts the painful struggles and fates that women had to suffer throughout history.

-Was Hamlet justified, the way he accused his mother of being frail?
+Was Hamlet justified, in the way, he accused his mother of being frail?

-In his book Exploring the World of English, Sayyid Saadat Ali Shah has penned down a complete essay on this quotation.
+In his book Exploring the World of English, Sayyid Saadat Ali Shah penned a complete essay on this quotation.
 At one point in his essay, he wrote;